eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 Fasting for 8 hours is not unreasonable, even more so considering screening and outpatients are usually in the mornings.

-The screening took about 2 hours or so and it was their way of assessing me for the requirements of the trial.
+The screening took about 2 hours and it was their way of assessing me for the requirements of the trial.
 I was in a small group with other volunteers screening when a study doctor talked to us in more detail.
 We then signed the consent form after getting the chance to ask questions.
 I answered a questionnaire (smoking habits, alcohol consumption and such) before going through some physical assessments and sample collections:

 - Physical examination, including height and weight for calculating Body Mass Index
 - Urine sample